-- (1) Pursuant to Schedule 13G/A filed on February 14, 2013, Fidelity Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR LLC, is the beneficial owner of 3,533,532 shares as a result of acting as investment adviser to various investment companies registered under Section 8 of the Investment Company Act of 1940.
-Edward C. Johnson 3d and FMR LLC, through its control of Fidelity, and the funds each has sole power to dispose of the 3,533,532 shares owned by the Funds.
+(1) Pursuant to Schedule 13G/A filed on February 14, 2014, Fidelity Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR LLC, is the beneficial owner of 4,476,323 shares as a result of acting as investment adviser to various investment companies registered under Section 8 of the Investment Company Act of 1940.
+Edward C. Johnson 3d and FMR LLC, through its control of Fidelity, and the funds each has sole power to dispose of the 4,476,323 shares owned by the Funds.
 Members of the family of Edward C. Johnson 3d, Chairman of FMR LLC, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
 The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
 Neither FMR LLC nor Edward C. Johnson 3d, Chairman of FMR LLC, has the sole power to vote or direct the voting of the shares owned directly by the Fidelity Funds, which power resides with the Funds' Boards of Trustees.
 Fidelity carries out the voting of the shares under written guidelines established by the Funds' Boards of Trustees.
-Pyramis Global Advisors Trust Company ("PGATC"), 900 Salem Street, Smithfield, Rhode Island, 02917, an indirect wholly-owned subsidiary of FMR LLC and a bank as defined in Section 3(a)(6) of the Securities Exchange Act of 1934, is the beneficial owner of 205,530 shares as a result of its serving as investment manager of institutional accounts owning such shares.
-Edward C. Johnson 3d and FMR LLC, through its control of Pyramis Global Advisors Trust Company, each has sole dispositive power over 205,530 shares and sole power to vote or to direct the voting of 205,530 shares of Common Stock owned by the institutional accounts managed by PGATC as reported above. - (2) Pursuant to Schedule 13G filed on January 30, 2013 filed by BlackRock, Inc. ("BlackRock"), the following entities have sole voting power and sole disposition power with respect to 2,856,140 shares: BlackRock Japan Co.
-Ltd., BlackRock Advisors (UK) Limited, BlackRock Institutional Trust Company, N.A., BlackRock Fund Advisors, BlackRock Asset Management Canada Limited, BlackRock Asset Management Australia Limited, BlackRock Advisors, LLC, BlackRock Capital Management, Inc., BlackRock Investment Management, LLC, BlackRock Investment Management (Australia) Limited, BlackRock (Luxembourg) S.A., BlackRock Fund Management, Inc. and BlackRock International Limited, BlackRock (Singapore) Limited, BlackRock Life Limited, BlackRock Financial Management, Inc. and BlackRock Investment Management (UK) Limited.
-BlackRock's report indicated that none of these entities owned 5% or greater of the Company's outstanding shares.
-Based on the filings made by BlackRock, we are unable to identify the natural persons with voting and/or dispositive power over the shares held by such entity. - (3) Pursuant to Schedule 13G filed on August 17, 2012, Samana Capital, L.P., Morton Holdings, Inc. and Philip B. Korsant have shared dispositive power and shared voting power for all 1,980,564 shares. - (4) As reported on Schedule 13F filed with the SEC with a report date of November 13, 2013. - (5) Pursuant to Schedule 13G filed on February 13, 2013, The Vanguard Group has sole voting power with respect to 42,429 shares, sole dispositive power with respect to 1,703,932 shares and shared dispositive power with respect to 40,229 shares.
-Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc. is the beneficial owner of 40,229 shares as a result of its serving as investment manager of collective trust accounts.
-Vanguard Investments Australia, Ltd., a wholly owned subsidiary of The Vanguard Group, Inc. is the beneficial owner of 2,200 shares as a result of its serving as investment manager of Australian investment offerings. - (6) Based on 32,688,799 shares outstanding as of November 11, 2013.
+Strategic Advisers, Inc., 245 Summer Street, Boston, MA 02210, a wholly-owned subsidiary of FMR LLC, is the beneficial owner of 150 shares as the result of serving as investment advisor to certain individuals.
+Pyramis Global Advisors, LLC ("PGALLC"), 900 Salem Street, Smithfield, Rhode Island, 02917, an indirect wholly-owned subsidiary of FMR LLC, is the beneficial owner of 175,682 shares as a result of its serving as investment manager of institutional accounts, non-U.S. mutual funds or investment companies owning such shares.
+Edward C. Johnson 3d and FMR LLC, through its control of PGALLC, each has sole dispositive power over 175,682 shares and sole power to vote or to direct the voting of 175,682 shares of Common Stock owned by the institutional accounts managed by PGATC as reported above.
+Pyramis Global Advisors Trust Company ("PGATC"), 900 Salem Street, Smithfield, Rhode Island, 02917, an indirect wholly-owned subsidiary of FMR LLC and a bank as defined in Section 3(a)(6) of the Exchange Act, is the beneficial owner of 173,420 shares as a result of its serving as investment manager of institutional accounts owning such shares.
+Edward C. Johnson 3d and FMR LLC, through its control of PGATC, each has sole dispositive power over 173,420 shares and sole power to vote or to direct the voting of 173,420 shares of Common Stock owned by the institutional accounts managed by PGATC as reported above.